Tell us about yourself and our broker partner Mojo will find the best 80% mortgage rates for you

 You'll also need to provide the necessary supporting documentation, such as proof of income and bank statements, and be within the minimum and maximum age limits for the specific mortgage product.

-You'll usually get access to better rates than with a higher LTV mortgage, such as 90% LTV
+You'll usually get access to better mortgage rates than with a higher LTV mortgage, such as 90% LTV

 You'll pay less in interest over your full mortgage term than if you borrowed more than 80%